 Interns will learn about IEPs and the role of the clinician in annual review and re-evaluation meetings.
 Topics covered include discussion of disability statements within the IEP, how to address IEP-related questions from parents and outside providers, and how to handle requests for evaluation and referrals to related services.
 Legal perspectives and considerations will also be discussed.
 Guidelines and resources will be provided.
-Learning Objectives:

-- Interns will be able to describe what it means for Manville to be DESE-approved and the importance of that designation - Interns will be able to summarize the different elements of the Type of Disability statement, and the role it has in the creation of an IEP - Interns will be able to describe what to do, and who to speak with, when parents inquire about adding a related service, request testing, raise the topic of transition, etc.
+- Interns will be able to describe what it means for Manville to be DESE-approved and the importance of that designation - Interns will be able to summarize how Type of Disability is incorporated in the creation of an IFP - Interns will be able to describe what to do, and who to speak with, when parents inquire about adding a related service, request testing, raise the topic of transition, etc.